Web3-Pi/Ethereum-On-Raspberry-Pi/docs/devices/rpi5/1-setup/4-installation.md

 Device can restart automaticli during this process.
 Wait 5 minutes and try to log in as _raspberry/raspberry_ via SSH.

-If everything goes correctly Geth and Lighthuse started automaticly as a services:
--geth.service
--lightservice

-To configure key-based authentication to access devices, follow this [guideline](./4a-ssh-key-based-authentication.md).
+[Optional] To configure key-based authentication to access devices, follow this [guideline](./4a-ssh-key-based-authentication.md).

 ### Summary
 At this point, both devices are configured and ready to host and **Ethereum Node**.
 A detailed procedure for running two devices as a single node is described in the following sections.